What is psychotherapy?

 Psychologist-led therapy – up to 10 sessions per calendar year are eligible for Medicare rebate under the Mental Health Treatment Plan.

 Psychiatrist-led psychotherapy – up to 50 sessions per calendar year are eligible for Medicare rebate.
-If you are registered for Medicare Safety Net, after 10-12 sessions, most costs are covered by Medicare.If you are a concession card holder this will be after three or four sessions.
+If you are registered for Medicare Safety Net, after 10-12 sessions, most costs (almost 90% of the costs) are covered by Medicare.If you are a concession card holder this will be after three or four sessions.

 Please see here